Dorothy Dunnett: International Dorothy Dunnett Day (IDDD)

 In 2011, the first International Dorothy Dunnett Day was announced by the Dorothy Dunnett Society to celebrate the 50th anniversary of the publication of The Game of Kings.
 It was held on Saturday 15 October 2011, with readers gathering in locations around the world at 13:00 (1pm) local time to toast the author.
 Meetings were held in Edinburgh, London, Vancouver, San Francisco, the Costa Del Sol, Boston, and other locations.
 The second IDDD was held on Saturday 10 November 2012, to commemorate the 11th anniversary of the death of Dorothy Dunnett on 9 November 2001.
 The last pre-COVID-19 event was held on 9 November 2019.

+The Dorothy Dunnett Centenary Awards

+In 2023, the Dorothy Dunnett Society and the University of the Highlands and Islands launched the Dorothy Dunnett Centenary Awards in memory of Dunnett.